Different Tools, Same Problem

 Restricting corporate ownership of residential property is an emerging policy area.
 While no country has implemented the comprehensive ban proposed by the Affordability and Immigration Act, several have enacted measures that make institutional residential acquisition significantly more expensive or subject to government review.

-The U.S. stands out for having no federal restrictions whatsoever.
-As documented in our analysis of Wall Street's housing takeover, 32 institutional investors collectively own 450,000 single-family homes — a phenomenon that barely existed before 2011.[10]
+As documented in our analysis of Wall Street's housing takeover, 32 institutional investors in the U.S. collectively own 450,000 single-family homes - a phenomenon that barely existed before 2011.[10]

 CountryPolicyMechanism